High-Tower80/High-Tower80/README.md

 - 👋 Hi, I’m @High-Tower80
-- 🌱 I’m currently learning ...Apple Shortcuts and community
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... beginner, career
+- 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me ...

 <!---